groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/java/document-information/groupdocs-watermark-java-extract-slide-backgrounds/_index.md

 ---
-title: "How to Extract Slide Background Information Using GroupDocs.Watermark for Java"
+title: "How to Extract Background from Slides Using GroupDocs.Watermark for Java"
-description: "Learn how to extract slide background details such as image dimensions and file size using GroupDocs.Watermark for Java.
-Perfect for customization, analysis, or documentation."
+description: "Learn how to extract background from PowerPoint slides using GroupDocs.Watermark for Java, including image dimensions and file size."
-date: "2025-05-15"
+date: "2025-12-21"
 weight: 1
 url: "/java/document-information/groupdocs-watermark-java-extract-slide-backgrounds/"
 keywords: